-When it comes to investing your money for you and your family's future, whether children's education, new house, or retirement, you have basically three choices.
+When it comes to investing your money for you and your family's future, whether children's education, a new house, or retirement, you have basically three choices.
 First, you can do all the investing and manage your own portfolio.
-A second choice is to let someone else manage all your investments, or your third option is you manage some of your assets and someone else manages the remainder of your assets.
-Unless you have been trained as an investment counselor or have made investing a hobby over several years, going it alone can be risky, and not all the risk is in choosing poor-performing investments.
-If you are obligated to the practice of dentistry 35 or more hours a week and you have a family, little time remains that can be devoted to the study of investing.
+A second choice is to hire someone else to manage all your investments; and your third option is you manage some of your assets and someone else manages the remainder of your assets.
+Unless you have been trained as Certified Financial Planner[TM] (CFP), an investment counselor, or have made investing a hobby over several years, going it alone can be very risky, and not all the risk is in choosing poor-performing investments.
+If you are obligated to the practice of dentistry 35+ hours a week and have a family, precious little time remains learn the intricacies of investing and monitoring your investments.

-Turning all or most of your investment money over to someone to manage should be done only after you have developed your investment goals, determined the level of risk you can tolerate, and established your investment philosophy.
+Turning all or most of your investments over to someone to manage should be done only after you have developed your investment goals, determined the level of risk you can tolerate, and established your investment philosophy.
+A financial advisor certainly may assist you in setting goals, assessing risk, and developing a philosophy of building wealth, but in the end these are your informed decisions.
 The process of developing your investment goals starts with the budgeting process.
-See chapter 22 on personal finance/investing.
+See Chapter 26 on personal finance/ investing.
 Once you have established a budget and your emergency fund and maintained your budget-driven lifestyle, you will have identified money for investments.
-Investment goals at the top of the list for most younger couples include
+Investment goals at the top of the list for most younger couples include the following: